This policy is for you if your chosen degree has a September 2022 start date.

 Application routes and deadlines

-All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 29 January 2021 (normally 15 January but extended due to the COVID-19 pandemic).
+All full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS) by 26 January 2022.
 The School of Healthcare may consider applications submitted after this date.
 Availability of courses in UCAS Extra will be detailed by UCAS at the appropriate stage in the cycle.

 The School of Healthcare will consider applications from those who wish to transfer internally from other undergraduate programmes at the University of Leeds.
 Applicants are expected to meet the standard academic entry requirements and to successfully complete the interview process.
-For Nursing and Midwifery programmes, this includes a numeracy test and digital literacy assessment.
-For Social Work programmes it includes a written assessment.
+For Social Work, the transfer application process includes a written assessment.

 Requests are made via a change of programme form to be submitted in line with standard UCAS submission dates.
 Students wishing to be considered for second year entry should consult the preceding Advanced entry section.